Sukelluskello/tfc-cev/readme.md

 Project Description:
 --------------------

 TFC-CEV is a high assurance encryption plugin for Pidgin IM client that combines free and open source hardware and software.
-Secure by design implementation provides a no-compromise layer over the standard and OTR encrypted communication that addresses automatable attacks used by intelligence agencies for mass surveillance:
+Secure by design implementation provides a no-compromise layer that addresses automatable attacks used by intelligence agencies for mass surveillance:

 1. Computationally secure **cascading** encryption ensures privacy and integrity of communication.